 The Committee meets at least twice a year.
-The Committee met twice during financial year 2012.
-The attendance rate was 88%.
+The Committee met three times during financial year 2013.
+The attendance rate was 100%.

 The Executive Management

 The Chairman and Chief Executive Officer implements the objectives determined by the Board of Directors.
 The Chairman and Chief Executive Officer is at the head of the Group's corporate management and is assisted by the Executive Committee (Excom).